Fangoling/Hey-Exercise/README.md

 ---

-## Problem Statement (max.
-500 words)
+## Problem Statement

-As a student it is really hard to keep up a healthy fitness routine, especially being consistent.
-Without a reminder I often just stop doing my routine and don't have motivation to start again.
+As a student, it is really hard to keep up a healthy fitness routine, especially being consistent.
+Without reminders, I often stop doing my routine and lack the motivation to start again.

 To overcome this challenge, I need an iOS application that can help me keep track of my workouts.

-First of all the app should allow me to add new workouts, specify the weekdays and store a description of the workout.
-Second of all,it would be nice to able to add exercises and the according current performance metric (repition, weight, etc.).
+First of all, the app should allow me to add new workouts, specify the weekdays, and store a description of each workout.

-Additionally, I would like it if I could see get an overview over past performances to see my personal progress.
+Second of all, it would be nice to be able to add exercises and the corresponding performance metrics (repetitions, weight, etc.), and I would like to have an overview of past performances to see my personal progress.

-Moreover, the app should provide me with notification in a way of a motivational text to remind me of upcoming training sessions.
-This would help me keep a motivation and routine for my fitness journey.
+Moreover, the app should provide me with notifications in the form of motivational texts to remind me of upcoming training sessions.
+This would help me maintain motivation and consistency in my fitness journey.

+Additionally, I want to be able to generate workouts consisting of exercises that I am capable of performing.

-In summary, as a student who is trying to maintain a healthy and balanced life, I need an iOS app that helps me keep track of my fitness routine, remind me of workouts and give me insights into my past progress.
-With such an app, I would be able to make better decisions in maintaining a better routine, and ultimately achieve a healthier life.
+In summary, as a student trying to maintain a healthy and balanced life, I need an iOS app that helps me keep track of my fitness routine, reminds me of workouts, and provides insights into my past progress.
+With such an app, I would be able to make better decisions in maintaining a better routine and ultimately achieve a healthier life.

 ## Requirements

-As a student, i need an application to track my workouts and exercises.
+As a student, I need an application to track my workouts and exercises.

-- I want to be able to ...
+I want to be able to ...
 - ...add new workouts
 - ...edit workouts
-    - ...notify the user about upcoming workouts
+- ...receive notifications about upcoming workouts
 - ...add new exercises
-    - ...store the performance metrics on the exercise
+- ...input performance metrics for the exercises
 - ...display exercise progress in a graph
-    - ...generate workouts cosisting of stored exercises
+- ...generate workouts consisting of stored exercises

 ## Analysis